Subtle Stereo: 1978 Cadillac Coupe DeVille – SOLD!

 Like it or not, we often cringe at some of the aftermarket stereo system “upgrades” made to classic cars.
-An exception is this 1978 Cadillac Coupe DeVille we first spotted in November 2022 and can now be found here on Craigslist in Lee’s Summit, Missouri (Kansas City), where the current caretaker kept the car’s original AM/FM/CB factory stereo in place while subtly integrating a trunk-mounted amplifier and modern speakers into the factory grille locations.
+An exception is this 1978 Cadillac Coupe DeVille we first spotted in November 2022 on Craigslist in Lee’s Summit, Missouri (Kansas City), where the current caretaker kept the car’s original AM/FM/CB factory stereo in place while subtly integrating a trunk-mounted amplifier and modern speakers into the factory grille locations.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $10,100 and its #1 “Excellent” appraisal of $16,300.